OICcoins/bitcoin-utxo-dump/README.md

 This will start dumping all of the UTXO database to a file called `utxodump.csv`.

-**NOTE:** This program reads the chainstate LevelDB database created by `bitcoind`, so you will need to download and sync `bitcoind` for this script to work.
+**NOTE:** This program reads the chainstate LevelDB database created by `neutrond`, so you will need to download and sync `neutrond` for this script to work.
 In other words, this script reads your own local copy of the blockchain.

-**NOTE:** LevelDB wasn't designed to be accessed by multiple programs at the same time, so make sure `bitcoind` isn't running before you start (`bitcoin-cli stop` should do it).
+**NOTE:** LevelDB wasn't designed to be accessed by multiple programs at the same time, so make sure `neutrond` isn't running before you start (`neutrond stop` should do it).

 ## Usage